forhadmethun/java-cheat-sheet/README.md

     //The first dimension of 2d array is mandatory
 ```
 #####if-else
+  - if, else, else if, switch, case, default, break
 #####loops
+  - while, for, do while, for( type variableName: variableList){},
 #####break & continue
+  - break, continue
 ###Enum
  - a list of valid values for a type
  ```